Pipedream with Dylan Pierce

 00:29:43 - Dylan Pierce

 Exactly.
 Yeah.
-There's a whole generation of web scraping apps that are built on AI for that purpose.
-For someone to easily create a scraper from text prompt.
+There's a whole generation of web-scraping apps that are built on AI for that purpose, for someone to easily create a scraper from a text prompt.
 And here you get it for free, which is kind of cool.
 But again, you have to be a developer to know how to use this stuff.

 00:30:02 - Scott Steinlage

-I would say that however, learning to scrape is beneficial because you really have to dig around on the web page inside of the code and you know, and to.
-To really, you know, in developer mode or whatever, to.
-To determine like what you're trying to pull from, you know, to.
-To scrape.
-Exactly.
-So it really helps you to, you know, learn.
-Learn more about that.
+I would say, however, learning to scrape is beneficial because you really have to dig around on the webpage inside of the code to determine what you're trying to pull, what you're trying to scrape.
+So it really helps you learn more about that.

 00:30:34 - Dylan Pierce